Driving in New Zealand

 The speed limit is 100 km/h on the open road, and 50 km/h in urban areas.

 Both drivers and passengers must wear a seat belt in both the front and back.
-Child restraints must be worn by all children under 5 years of age when travelling in cars or motorhomes.
+Child restraints must be worn by all children under 7 years of age when travelling in cars or motorhomes.
 Children from their 7th birthday to 8th birthday must either user a child restraint; or if not available a seat belt.

 Do not drink alcohol before driving, as drinking and driving laws are strictly enforced.

 Never drive if you are feeling tired, especially after a long flight.
 We recommend booking a hotel for the first night, and picking up a car the next morning.
 Many car rental companies will either pick you up from your hotel, or deliver your car there.

 Although New Zealand is a relatively small country, driving can take longer than expected.
 Although roads are generally well maintained, they can sometimes be windy, hilly terrain, with narrow roads.